danidee10/danidee10.github.io/_posts/2016-09-24-flask-by-example-3.markdown

 when you call `get_flashed_messages()` with `with_categories` set to `true` it allows you to access the class of the message that was flashed.
 Based on that, we can define a css class that displays different colours of text depending on the class of message that was flashed (Yeah you guessed right!, green for success and red for errors, and probably yellow for warnings).

-Jinja2 doesn't actually mirror python as a language in all it's constructs, some statements might be slightly different from their counterparts in pure python, so watch out for this if something doesn't work as you expect it to work.
+Jinja2 doesn't actually mirror python as a language in all it's constructs, some statements might be slightly different from their counterparts in pure python, so watch out for this if something doesn't work as you expect it to.

 ### Signup template